 When you understand your customers’ wants and needs, you can now work out which materials, people, and processes you must implement to meet and exceed their expectations.

 To implement this principle, you must research and understand your customers’ needs and expectations, align your organization’s objectives with those needs, measure customer satisfaction and ask for customer feedback that you can use to drive improved processes.

 Your employees need to understand your company’s vision and goals.
 More than that, you must ensure they are trained and given the resources they need to complete tasks and retain their motivation.

-To achieve this principle, you must clearly communicate your goals, encourage each team and individual to accept ownership and responsibility for problems and to self-evaluate performance against personal goals and objectives.
-It’s important also to celebrate successes and improvements, as this helps build employee confidence and commitment.
+To achieve this principle, you must clearly communicate your goals, encourage each team and individual to accept ownership and responsibility for problems and self-evaluate performance against personal goals and objectives.
+Celebrating successes and improvements is important, as this helps build employee confidence and commitment.

 If you set out clear responsibilities and provide the necessary training, you can also then create an environment where employees can openly discuss problems and suggest ways to solve them.

 It’s essential to ensure that everyone in the organization takes the proper steps at the right time to ensure consistency and speed up production.
 Implementing this principle means you need to measure and analyze your current processes to look for potential improvements or bottlenecks to remove.
 You also need to evaluate the impact your processes could have on all your stakeholders, from customers to suppliers to employees.